CodeYourFuture/fundamentals-blockly/exercises/button_variables_consolidation.md

 Don't forget to break down your implementation into steps.
 First, add blocks that make a visible difference and then test that it works.

-1. When the user clicks `add animal`, the following should happen.
-If the text input is "sheep", the number displayed in the `<span id="sheep_count">` should increase by one.
+1. When the user clicks `add animal` and the text input is "sheep", then the following should happen: the number displayed in the `<span id="sheep_count">` should increase by one.

 2. When the user clicks `add animal` and the text input is not "sheep", then the following should happen: the number displayed in the `<span id="other_count">` should increase by one.